This page is based mainly on information from Jiang Fung Wong and Alexey Lobashev.

 - As in Jū mǎ pāo, there are only four 'three noble' combinations: 帥仕相>將士象>俥傌炮>車馬砲.

-- There is an additional type of five-tile combination, consisting of the general or marshal together with two identical pairs of the same colour.
+- There is an additional type of five-piece combination, consisting of the general or marshal together with two identical pairs of the same colour.
 For example 將車車馬馬.
 A black combination of this type can be beaten by a red one provided that the pairs are at least as high.
 So the black combination just given can be beaten by 帥相相傌傌 but not by 帥相相兵兵.

 As usual it is illegal to play a general or marshal in the first or last trick.